materialsproject/MPenv/README.rst

     mpenv aj_vasp

   .. note:: Replace ``aj_vasp`` with whatever environment name you requested, e.g. ``wc_surfaces``.
 There is a ``--pymatpro`` option if you need to install pymatpro (people working with meta db builders might need this).
 If you get an error regarding PyCIFRW, try ``--alternate_pycifrw``.
+  .. note:: See note in part 1 if ``git clone`` fails here.
+The ``rubicon`` clone might still fail and claim a not-existing repo.
+Contact an administrator to be granted read access.

 4. A whole bunch of stuff will happen...just wait for it.
 Hopefully it will succeed at the end and create a new directory with your environment name.
 Again, you should use ``--alternate_pycifrw`` if you got an error on the pycifrw installation step.